-You know what a deadlines is.
+You know what a deadline is.
 It has the word “dead” in it for a reason.
 And intrinsic to the reality of taxes is the April 15 income-tax filing deadline for those living in the United States.

 But what about those taxes?

-Many articles appear in early April about taxes when approaching the filing date.
-But I thought we should explore a couple items now so there won’t be any surprises come April.
+Many articles appear every Spring about taxes when approaching the filing date.
+But I thought we should explore a couple of items now, so there won’t be any surprises next year.

-First, the obligatory disclaimer.
+First, is the obligatory disclaimer.
 I am not a tax attorney or a tax accountant.
-I am merely discussing concepts and ideas which you may or may not use in your situation.
+I am merely discussing concepts and ideas that you may or may not use in your situation.
 And, as always, when it comes to your taxes, make sure to consult a professional.
 (We list some who specialize in working with writers in the annual Christian Writers Market Guide or the online version at www.christianwritersmarketguide.com.
 One of those is Chris Morris who can be found here.)

 Keep Good Records

 One advantage of the self-employed writer is the ability to deduct certain expenses as they relate to the writing profession.
-Writers conference fees, writing magazine subscriptions, web site hosting fees, promotional items used to market your book, etc. These are possible deductions, but you must have a record of each expense.
+Writers conference fees, purchasing books on writing, website hosting fees, promotional items used to market your book, etc. These are possible deductions, but you must have a record of each expense.

 And I mean keep everything.
 Receipts, ticket stubs, bank statements, check registers, ATM receipts, mileage (when and where and how far).
 Nowadays some people use the camera on their phone to record the receipt.
 The problem is later organizing the information in one place.
 If you have good recommendations, post them in the comments below.
 (Tax Act provides an article with ideas here.)

-Now is the time to start trying to recreate your 2011 expenses if you haven’t already done so.
-Trying to find that receipt on April 14th might be a challenge.
+Now is the time to start trying to collect your 2022 expense receipts if you haven’t already done so.
+Trying to find that receipt on April 14 might be a challenge.

-But if you have the “intent” to derive a living from your writing you can show a loss (and maybe deduct that submarine!?)
+But if you have the intent to derive a living from your writing, you can show a loss (and maybe deduct that submarine!?).
 Proving intent is something judged case by case.
-Put it this way, if you show a loss in your writing business for five consecutive years, expect a red flag to appear in the IRS inbox.
+If you show a loss in your writing business for five consecutive years, expect a red flag to appear in the IRS inbox.
 It is commonly understood that the IRS will accept that you are running a business if your writing work shows a profit in at least three of the last five tax years.
-But in an audit the IRS can go back many years and determine if your deductions were valid.
-If disapproved you will end up with a very expensive new tax liability and additional penalties.
-Here is the official page on the IRS site for their Hobby-Loss Rules.
+But in an audit, the IRS can go back many years and determine if your deductions were valid.
+If disapproved, you will end up with a new, very expensive tax liability and additional penalties.
+Read these excellent articles if your business is in danger of being classified as a hobby:

 Separate Your Home from Your Business

-I can recommend the book New Tax Guide for Writers, Artists, Performers and Other Creative People by Peter Jason Riley.
-This is one of the few annually updated tax guides that helps those in the arts.
-This 2012 edition is supposed to be available soon.
+I can recommend the book New Tax Guide for Writers, Artists, Performers and Other Creative People (Fifth Edition: 2016) by Peter Jason Riley.
+This is one of the few designed specifically for those in the arts.

 For many of you, numbers are either a toxic topic or the equivalent of hieroglyphics.
 But take this issue seriously.
 The writing profession is ultimately a business.
-Granted a business based in the Creative Arts, but it is still a business.
+Granted a business based in the creative arts, but it is still a business.
 Talk to a qualified tax accountant if you have questions.
-Never rely on the hearsay of another writers who gives anecdotal information at a writers conference.
-The IRS won’t accept the excuse that “Sally told me it was okay to write-off my Australian Cruise because I was researching an article about Sydney!”
+Never rely on the hearsay of another writer who gives anecdotal information at a writers conference.
+The IRS won’t accept the excuse that “Shirley told me it was okay to write off my Australian cruise because I was researching an article about Sydney!”